-The short answer is yes; Medicare will cover the cost of laser treatment for toenail fungus.
+The short answer is yes; Medicare will cover the cost of laser treatment for toenail fungus (treatment is also called nail debridement).
 But not 100% of the time.
 As is often the case with Medicare, certain conditions have to be met in order for Medicare to pay for your laser treatment for toenail fungus.

 Coverage for laser treatment for toenail fungus is provided by Medicare Part B. Medicare Part B provides coverage for laser treatment for toenail fungus as most of the time it takes place in an outpatient setting.

 Aside from laser treatment, Medicare Part B also provides coverage for toenail debridement.
 Toenail debridement is the removal of a dead nail as well as debris of an infected nail.